smiley2911/Unified-Mentor-Intern-Feb-to-Apr-2024/README.md

 6. **Gender**: Compare attrition rates between genders.
 It's higher for males compared to females.

 7. **Job Satisfaction**: Attrition is linked to job satisfaction across roles.
 Lower satisfaction means higher attrition risk.

+### Python

+1. Data Collection and Preparation
+- Collect historical employee data from relevant sources such as HR databases or CSV files.
+- Preprocess the data to handle missing values, outliers, and inconsistencies.
+- Split the dataset into training and testing sets.

+2. Exploratory Data Analysis (EDA)
+- Explore the dataset to understand the distribution and relationships of variables.
+- Visualize key features to identify patterns and correlations.
+- Conduct statistical analysis to gain insights into factors influencing employee attrition.
+3. Feature Engineering
+- Engineer new features or transform existing ones to improve model performance.
+- Encode categorical variables using techniques such as one-hot encoding or label encoding.
+- Scale numerical features to ensure uniformity across different ranges.